AbiramiThavamani/OnlineStore/README.md

 ## Future Work

-Outline potential future enhancements or functionalities you might consider adding:

-- Additional feature to be developed.
+Additional feature to be developed.
+- In feature to create the subscription service offer based on the purchase product.
-- Improvement of current functionalities.
+Improvement of current functionalities.
+- In current add Order Tracking user to track the status of their order in real time .

 ## Resources

-List resources such as tutorials, articles, or documentation that helped you during the project.
+workbook2 String loops Array https://app.schoology.com/attachment/2926311503/source/ad7bfe6ddf41e4c168a52c81c3e733e9.pdf

 - [Java Programming Tutorial](https://www.example.com)
 - [Effective Java](https://www.example.com)

-## Team Members

-- **Name 1** - Specific contributions or roles.
-- **Name 2** - Specific contributions or roles.

 ## Thanks

-Express gratitude towards those who provided help, guidance, or resources:

-- Thank you to [Mentor's Name] for continuous support and guidance.
+- Thank you to Raymond Maroun for continuous support and guidance.
-- A special thanks to all teammates for their dedication and teamwork.